 The Library offers basic level computer courses all year to help everyone embrace technology--not run from it!
 Do you have a family member or friend who needs to learn how to use a computer?
 Maybe you yourself could benefit from a beginners course?
 Let the library help!
 The Sayreville Public Library offers FREE basic computer instruction many months out of the year.
-After March's classes, some of the classes will resume in May.
-Stay tuned for a new May schedule towards the end of April!
-The list of open classes are as follows:
+Also, feel free to ask about our online classes!

 Mouse for Beginners-Contact Alaina for a one-on-one appointment!
 Due to budget cuts, we will no longer be able to have a dedicated class.

 Tips & Tricks for Beginner Computer Users-TBA!

 Microsoft Word for Intermediate Users-Discontinued due to funding.

 First preference goes to Sayreville patrons who have not taken these classes before.
 You must know how to use the mouse and keyboard to take all of the above classes except for Mouse for Beginners.
 Adults only, please.
 To register for any of the classes, contact Alaina at email@example.com, call her at 732-727-0212 ex.
 25. You must contact and speak with Alaina to register for computer classes.